ImmanuelNL/coding-for-everyone/README.md

-# Welcome to the coding for everyone wiki!
+# Welcome coding for everyone!

 Everybody can code!
 Coding for everyone (CFC) was made to make that true.